2021 Clean Air Grants for Infrastructure

 Contact Alex Economou at (805) 961-8894 or [email protected]

-This program is part of our 2020 Clean Air Grants Program funded by California Air Resources Board’s Carl Moyer Program, Community Air Protection Program, Funding Agricultural Replacement Measures for Emission Reductions (FARMER) Program, and California Department of Motor Vehicles surcharge revenue.
-For more information, see 2020 Clean Air Grants.
+This program is part of our 2021 Clean Air Grants Program funded by California Air Resources Board’s Carl Moyer Program, Community Air Protection Program, and Funding Agricultural Replacement Measures for Emission Reductions Program (FARMER).
+For more information, see 2021 Clean Air Grants.